 Second of all, the human psychology just works in such a way that is prone to overthinking and constant re-considering of the same things over and over again.
 Important tasks and goals, including the ones in a to-do list, keep getting re-evaluated, re-considered and juggled in one's mind, thus introducing stress, frustration and anxiety.
 When the stress-levels go up, it starts affecting the current tasks at hand, thus decreasing the overall focus and concentration, e.g. productivity.
 This is in my opinion the single worst aspect that the misuse of to-do lists can result in.

 Now just imagine being a student that studies multiple different subjects at once, has to work on a challenging job during occasional evenings and additionally tries to build some new business.
 That requires discipline.
-It is a situation where a lot of active people can quickly find themselves in andso was also the case that I was in at some point during my studies.
+It is a situation where a lot of active people can quickly find themselves in.
+I was experiencing this during my studies.

 Master the calendar on a weekly level